-The feast day of St. Francis of Assisi is celebrated every year on Oct.
-4. It marks the date in 1226 when the Umbrian saint died.
+The feast day of St. Francis of Assisi is celebrated every year on October 4, marking the date in 1226 when the Umbrian saint died.
 In Rome, the religious festival for San Francesco is celebrated with a wreath-laying near the Basilica of San Giovanni in Laterano.
 Another special place to observe the holiday is at the church of San Francesco a Ripa in Trastevere.
 St. Francis stayed in a hospice there in 1219 and there are always religious observances and a special Mass held on October 4 to commemorate Italy's patron saint.

 The RomaEuropa Festival showcases innovative works for dramatic theater and dance, kicking off on September 15 and running for over two months until November 22, 2020.
-It focuses on works that take an artistic risk and express new ideas on the Italian art scene.
+It focuses on works that take artistic risks and express new ideas on the Italian art scene.
 If you are looking for an avant-garde experience, this is a good place to start—there are even kid-friendly performances geared toward younger audiences.
 Events are held in more than a dozen venues across the city, although there are several online viewing options available for the 2020 festival.

 Although it may not have the prestige of its more famous counterpart in Venice, the Rome Film Festival is a more intimate event that still attracts plenty of filmmaking celebrities from Italy and abroad.
 The festival takes place from October 15–25, 2020, with most screenings and the red carpet located at Auditorium Parco della Musica in the northern part of the city.
 However, there are other events held all over the city, including panels, masterclasses, tributes, and other special activities.